Studying & Living

 Please note that you are required to arrange your accommodation by yourself.
 TAMK does not have any student dormitories.

-As soon as you receive a written confirmation that you have been offered a study place at TAMK, you should start arranging your accommodation in Tampere.
-Apply for accommodation as early as possible!
+The housing associations will release autumn housing for application in May, and as soon as you receive a message from us about the application period starting, you should start arranging your accommodation in Tampere.
+Apply for accommodation as early as possible, as first-come-first-serve principles apply and the best places are booked within the first few days!
 There usually is a shortage of student accommodation in Tampere in the autumn.
 There are thousands of new students starting their studies at the same time.
 If you don't apply early, you may not find a room in time to start your studies at TAMK.

 You can choose from several student housing providers: